DEVAIEXP/sup-toolbox/README.md

     ./setup.sh
     ```

-After the script finishes, the virtual environment will be active, and the `sup-toolbox` command will be available in your terminal.
+After the chosen script finishes, the virtual environment will be active in your terminal, and the `sup-toolbox` command will be available.

 *For manual installation steps, please refer to the [Manual Installation Guide](./docs/manual_install.md).*